dbeley/ypc/README.md

 This python utility allows the conversion of spotify/deezer/text playlists to youtube urls or audio/video files.

-It supports spotify and deezer playlist urls, as well as a list of text to search (see below for an example).
+It supports spotify and deezer playlist urls, as well as a list of terms to search (see below for some examples).

+It also supports files containing a list of spotify and deezer playlist urls or a list of terms to search (one by line).
+Unfortunately, a mix of several type is not supported at this moment (spotify and deezer playlists urls in the same file for example).

-If you want to extract spotify playlists, you need to set up a valid config.ini file with your spotify api client id and secret (go to https://developer.spotify.com/dashboard/login to create your own spotify application) in the ~/.config/ypc/ directory (see the config_sample.ini file as an example).
+If you want to extract spotify playlists, you need to set up a valid config.ini file with your spotify api client id and secret (go to https://developer.spotify.com/dashboard/login to create your own spotify application) and place it in the ~/.config/ypc/ directory (see the config_sample.ini file as an example).

 ## Installation